mvazramos/mvazramos/README.md

 👋 Hi, I’m Miguel

 Currently I am working as a Data Scientist in Portugal.
 I have a background in Physics and Applied Mathematics.
-In my free time I spend a lot of time reading (usually about Statistics or anything about Tech and Science :books:), learn more about programming (currently doing The Odin Project :computer:) and I've started to learn how to make craft beer :beer:!
+In my free time I spend a lot of time reading (usually about Statistics or anything about Tech and Science :books:), learn more about programming (currently doing [The Odin Project](https://www.theodinproject.com) and [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp) :computer:) and I've started to learn how to make craft beer :beer:!

 My "The Odin Project" projects: